Piercing sound can be excessive police force, federal court rules

 The six plaintiffs in the New York case were at a Black Lives Matter protest following a Grand Jury’s decision not to indict an NYPD officer in the death of Eric Garner, who died after being placed in a chokehold.
 During the protest, at about 1 a.m. on December 5, 2014, the officers used the device’s “area denial” tone to force the plaintiffs away from an arrest scene, propelling a series of sharp, piercing beeps at people who in some cases were less than 10 feet away.

 The tone is intended to generate a piercing noise that can produce a maximum continuous output of 136 decibels at a distance of one meter, and reach over 150 decibels on some models.
-The device maker, San Diego-based LRAD Corporation, has said that this tone offers users “near instantaneous escalation across the force protection spectrum” to “shape the behavior of potential threats.”
+The San Diego-based LRAD Corporation has said that this tone offers users “near instantaneous escalation across the force protection spectrum” to “shape the behavior of potential threats.”

 In the days following the protest, some of the protesters said their ears were still ringing or in pain, while others complained of migraines and vertigo.
 After one protester sought medical attention for his symptoms, his doctor said the extreme force of the sound gun had pushed a bone in his ear inward, causing nerve damage.

-“In person, at first I thought it was just a high pitched really loud car alarm,” Anika Edrei, a photojournalist who was documenting the protests and the lead plaintiff in the case, told me at the time.
-Edrei said she was just 10 meters away from the device when the NYPD switched on the alarm.
+“In person, at first I thought it was just a high pitched really loud car alarm,” Anika Edrei, a photojournalist and the lead plaintiff in the case, told me at the time.
+Edrei said that while she was documenting the protest she found herself just 10 meters away from the device when the NYPD switched on the alarm.
 “It was really loud—I could hear it through my fingers.”

 Afterward, “for the first week, I had a migraine, and just a lot of facial pressure,” she said.
 “Since the LRAD incident, I’ve been pretty freaked out about going back.
 I’m worried about what damage it caused and it could cause if I went out there again.”